-A consequence of \cref{thm: dimension image of a map} is that one can always choose generic points in the image of a parameterization like (ES).
+Note that one can always choose generic points in the image of a parameterization like (ES).
 More precisely, if $\phi: \bbk^\ell \to \bbk^n$ is a polynomial parametrization of a subset of a variety $\Var{X} = \bar{\im (\phi)}$, and $\calP$ is a property that holds generically on $\Var{X}$, then the property $\calP$ also holds almost everywhere on the model $\im(\phi)$.
 This allows us to study the generic properties of the model $\im(\phi)$ through the closed algebraic variety $\Var{X}$.